-Each spring, red maple trees (Acer rubrum) put on a show with their brightly colored red blooms.
-Observing red maple tree blooms with kids is a great way to get kids excited about the world around them.
-Its amazing what is happening in nature as we are going about our everyday lives.
-If you are looking for a fun way to explore science with your kids, these ten activities are easy and fun for kids of all ages.
+Each spring, maple trees (Acer rubrum) put on a show with their brightly colored red blooms.
+Observing red maple tree blooms and seeds is a great way to get your child excited about learning about the life cycle of a maple tree.

 Is there a Specific Type of Maple Tree that Works Best